VaibhavJoshi14/http-based-kv-server/README.md

 1. Uploading an image to a server (IO bottleneck in the database server).
 2. Rotate an image in the server (that user sends) and send it as a response (CPU bottleneck in the server).

-cpp-httplib uses a thread-pool by default, so no need to work on it, written here https://github.com/yhirose/cpp-httplib/issues/415.
+cpp-httplib uses a thread-pool by default, written here https://github.com/yhirose/cpp-httplib/issues/415.

 What does eviction mean in case of hash-table?
 When the hash-map has CACHE_SIZE number of elements, we will delete an element from it.
 Choosing the FCFS replacement policy because it is easy to implement.
 We need to store separately the order in which the keys arrive (stored in queue_of_keys queue).

-Since it is a key-value type data, relational databases may not be perfectly suitable here.
+Since it is a key-value type data, relational databases may not be suitable here.
 So using NoSQL database Apache Cassandra (free and open source).
 Installing instructions:  https://cassandra.apache.org/doc/latest/cassandra/installing/installing.html.
 If cassandra hangs the system, then the OOM may be killing cassandra because it is demanding too much heap.
 Reduce its max heap size (use gpt).
 Cassandra takes 20 to 60 seconds to load after boot, so wait.